$350 – $999 per IV Session

 2) How are NAD+ infusions different from NAD+ supplements?

 Raising your NAD+ levels through supplements isn’t as effective as through an infusion.
 Digestion is a problem for NAD+, because the substance is hard for the stomach to break down, making it less bioavailable.
 By bypassing the intestinal tract, the body is able to fully take in and utilize the NAD+ being administered.
-Infusions are especially recommended for those trying to have a more comfortable aging process, who are planning to detox, those who would like to boost athletic performance or who suffer from mental illnesses.
+Infusions are especially recommended for those trying to have a more comfortable aging process, who are planning to detox, those who would like to boost athletic performance or who suffer from gastrointestinal illnesses.

 3) What can NAD+ infusion therapy help treat?